snowkit/snow/docs_src/lumen/md/api/lumen/types/AudioDataBlob.md

-#AudioDataBlob
+<h1>AudioDataBlob</h1>

-Information about an audio portion requested via assets\n\n`complete` : True if the file has reached the end in this blob   \n`data` : The data stored in this blob
+Information about an audio portion requested via assets

+`complete` : True if the file has reached the end in this blob
+`data` : The data stored in this blob

 ---